 For something more intimate, but just as impressive, look up the playbill for the Maltz Jupiter Theater in Jupiter.

-Southeast Florida offers an abundance of family-friendly attractions, many showcasing the Sunshine State’s unique ecosystem
+Southeast Florida offers an abundance of family-friendly attractions, many showcasing the Sunshine State’s unique ecosystem and wildlife.

 In the Florida Keys, the Mel Fisher Maritime Museum in Key West displays gold, silver and treasures recovered from sunken wrecks, while Dolphin Research Center and Turtle Hospital in Marathon invite the whole family to get up close and personal with sea life.
 Florida Keys Aquarium Encounters, a conservation center also located in Marathon, conducts guided park tours as well as tarpon and shark feedings.
 At the Florida Keys History & Discovery Center in Islamorada, enjoy an interactive historical experience through a new permanent model of Indian Key, once the Florida Keys’ second largest community outside of Key West only accessible by private boat or kayak.